chrisfrank/nanostyled/README.md

 Peruse `example.html` in the repo for an example with many nanostyled components.

+## Why?

-## Nanostyled solves two practical issues with using functional-CSS.
+Nanostyled aims to solve the only two issues I've had with using functonal CSS frameworks in large projects:

 ### Problem 1: Ugly, verbose markup